Winnipeg sailor missing from Canadian navy ship, military says | CBC News

 Earle's next of kin have been notified and the CAF is providing his family with support.

-HMCS Winnipeg has served in the Royal Canadian Navy since 1996 and has approximately 230 officers and sailors.
+The current HMCS Winnipeg has been in service since 1996 and has approximately 230 officers and sailors.